-Index (LDI) in the last decade.
-However, a closer look at the specific data on the country shows how the LDI went down, especially after the 2013 June demonstrations, the impeachment in 2016 and, more prominently, after Bolsonaro's election.
-The effects of the Bolsonarismo and the military in power are already evident, with constrains in the media, civil society and civil liberties.
-However, a closer look at the specific data on the specific da
+Varieties of Democracies (V-Dem), in their 2020 report entitled "Autocratization Surges - Resistance Grows", classifies Brazil as one of the countries with the most significant decay in the Liberal Democracy Index (LDI) in the last decade.445 However, a closer look at the specific data on the country shows how the LDI went down, especially after the 2013 June demonstrations, the impeachment in 2016, and, more prominently, after Bolsonaro's election.
+The effects of the Bolsonarismo and the military in power are already evident, with constrains in the media, civil society, and civil liberties.446

-The gateway for this autocratisation wave was the ascension of this specific kind of far-right populism that also brought the military back to the central stage of Brazilian politics.
-While it is more plausible to say that Bolsonaro was elected despite his extreme and revisionist views on the military dictatorship, 448 the fact that he was elected even though publicising such views, plus the acceptance by Brazilians of the role that the military plays in his government, can tell a lot about how ineffective transitional justice was in Brazil.
+The gateway for this autocratization wave was the ascension of this specific kind of far-right populism that also brought the military back to the central stage of Brazilian politics.
+While it is more plausible to say that Bolsonaro was elected despite his extreme and revisionist views on the military dictatorship,447 the fact that he was elected even though publicizing such views, plus the acceptance by Brazilians of the role that the military plays in his government, can tell a lot about how ineffective transitional justice was in Brazil.

-Through the lens of transitional justice, it is possible to argue how having a more complete and robust transitional justice process helped countries like Argentina and Chile to develop a better-shaped memory of their authoritarian past and the human rights violations that happened in that period.
-These countries, utilising transitional justice measures, produced informal political barriers that would prevent the militarisation of their governments, even through democratic ways, like what happened in Brazil.
+Through the lens of transitional justice, it is possible to argue how having a more complete and robust transitional justice process helped countries like Argentina and Chile to develop a better-shaped memory of their authoritarian past, and the human rights violations that happened in that period.448 These countries, utilizing transitional justice measures, produced informal political barriers that would prevent the militarization of their governments, even if through democratic ways, like what happened in Brazil.

 Brazil stands apart when compared to other countries in Latin America concerning transitional justice activity.
-These countries have not only created truth commissions earlier but generally also promoted deep reforms in their judiciary and armed forces, revised their amnesty laws and prosecuted members of their armed forces.
-The most assertive measure adopted by Brazil was the NTC, which not only came too late - more than 25 years after the transition to democracy - but also failed to see its recommendations being implemented.
-Atencio argues
+These countries have not only created truth commission earlier but generally also promoted deep reforms in their judiciary and armed forces, revised their amnesty laws and prosecuted members of their armed forces.449 The most assertive measure adopted by the Brazilian was the NTC, which not only came too late - more than twenty-five years after the